alexiscrack3/git-cheat-sheet/README.md

  ```

 CREATING BRANCHES
-Creates a new branch
+Creates a new branch.
 ```bash
 $ git branch <branch>
 ```
-Creates a new branch and set up a remote branch to track
+Creates a new branch and set up a remote branch to track.
 ```bash
 $ git branch --track <branch> <remote>/<remote-branch>
 ```
-Creates a new branch from a remote branch and no tracking any remote branch
+Creates a new branch from a remote branch and no tracking any remote branch.
 ```bash
 $ git branch --no-track <branch> <remote>/<remote-branch>
 ```
-Creates a new branch from commit and no tracking and no tracking any remote branch
+Creates a new branch from commit and no tracking and no tracking any remote branch.
 ```bash
 $ git branch --no-track <branch> <commit>
 ```
-Creates a new branch and switching to it
+Creates a new branch and switching to it.
 ```bash
 $ git checkout -b <branch>
 ```
-Creates a new branch from a local branch and switching to it
+Creates a new branch from a local branch and switching to it.
 ```bash
 $ git checkout -b <branch> <local-branch>
 ```
-Creates a new branch from a remote branch with a specific name and switching to it
+Creates a new branch from a remote branch with a specific name and switching to it.
 ```bash
 $ git checkout -b <branch> <remote>/<remote-branch>
 ```
-Creates a new branch from a remote branch with a specific name and switching to it without tracking
+Creates a new branch from a remote branch with a specific name and switching to it without tracking.
 ```bash
 $ git checkout -b <branch> <remote>/<remote-branch> --no-track
 ```
-Creates a new branch from a remote branch and switching to it
+Creates a new branch from a remote branch and switching to it.
 ```bash
 $ git checkout <remote-branch>
 ```